ongov/ontario-design-system/packages/ontario-design-system-component-library-angular/README.md

    npm install --save @ongov/ontario-design-system-component-library-angular
    ```

+2. Add the theme file into your project.
+This can be done two main ways:

+   - Add the theme to the build styles in your projects `angular.json` file:

+     ```json
+     "build": {
+        "options": {
+           "styles": ["node_modules/@ongov/ontario-design-system-component-library-angular/dist/styles/theme.scss"]
+        }
+     }
+     ```

+   - Forward the theme in your main stylesheet:

+     ```scss
+     @forward '@ongov/ontario-design-system-component-library-angular/dist/component-library/styles/theme.scss';
+     ```

-2. Import the `ComponentLibraryModule`, or whichever specific component you wish to use into your root module.
+3. Import the `ComponentLibraryModule`, or whichever specific component you wish to use into your root module.
 The `ComponentLibraryModule` import will include all the Ontario Design System web components.

    ```ts
    import { ComponentLibraryModule } from '@ongov/ontario-design-system-component-library-angular/dist/component-library';